garyfleming/hexagonal-talk/README.md

 I'm also including the further reading and acknowledgements below, for your convenience.

+## Abstract

+Architecture.
+Tests.
+Design.
+These sound like three separate aspects of your applications, but really they're all entwined.

+## Key Takeaways

+* You'll learn how to design applications that are easy to maintain and change.
+* You'll find out how your testing strategy and architecture strategy can and should be entwined.
+* You'll leave knowing how to structure your code better, at every level.

 ## TODO

 - Add in parts to explain cross cutting domain entities vs bounded context entities